apache/fury-site/versioned_docs/version-1.7.0/object-serialization/javascript/supported-types.md

 `float16` and `bfloat16` are useful when interoperating with languages or payloads that use reduced-precision numeric formats.

+`Type.float16()` rounds numbers to the nearest half-precision value, choosing the value with an even least-significant bit when the input is exactly halfway between two values.
+Float16 array conversion uses the same rounding rule.
+Signed zero, infinities, and NaN are preserved; values can underflow to signed zero or overflow to signed infinity.

 ## Arrays and Typed Arrays

 ### Lists